Not sure how to begin your memoir? Here are several ways, plus examples from great memoirs.

 - get angry with someone or something

-Let’s look at examples of the first six of these “how to start a memoir” techniques: wonder, smile, remember, worry, roll their eyes, and sympathize.
+Let’s look at examples of the first six of these “how to begin a memoir” techniques: wonder, smile, remember, worry, roll their eyes, and sympathize.
 (We’ll cover the others in articles to come.)

 Humans are by nature curious, so if you start a memoir with a puzzling statement, there’s a good chance people will keep reading—they’ll want to unravel the mystery.